 The fact is, many great kids' birthday parties don't require a lot of fanfare or expense.
-Some of the best kids' birthday parties my son and I have attended were simple, DIY celebrations.
+Some of the best kids' birthday parties are simple, DIY celebrations.
 The trick is to think about the activities your child likes to do and then try to come up with birthday party ideas that can incorporate his interest.
-Here are some great ideas for how to save money when you're planning a kids' birthday party on a budget:

 1. Have a separate celebration at school.
 Ask your child’s teacher if you can bake some cupcakes and bring them to school.
 That way, you can avoid having to host a large, expensive party at home.

 2. Invite a few friends.
 If your child wants to have a few close pals over for some celebrating in addition to (or instead of) a classroom celebration, arrange a small playdate/mini party.
 Ask him to limit the number of kids to a small group—say four or five friends—and take everyone out to a movie and pizza.